bahrus/ib-id/README.md

 # ib-id

 ib-id is a simple, 1-dimensional list generating web component.
+It generates lists from JSON.
+However, the initial list could be server generated HTML.

 ## Sample syntax I: